Mark Beissinger

-Mark R. Beissinger (b.
-November 28, 1954, in Philadelphia, Pennsylvania) is an American political scientist.
+Mark R. Beissinger (November 28, 1954) is an American political scientist.
 He is the Henry W. Putnam Professor of Politics at Princeton University.

 Early life

+Beissinger was born on November 28, 1954 in Philadelphia, Pennsylvania.

 Beissinger received his bachelor's degree magna cum laude from Duke University in 1976 and his doctorate in political science from Harvard in 1982.

 Career

 He taught at Harvard from 1982 until 1987, and at the University of Wisconsin–Madison, from 1988 until 2006.
 He served as chair of the UW-Madison Political Science Department from 2001 to 2004 and was the founding director of Wisconsin's Center for Russia, East Europe, and Central Asia.

 Since 2006 he has taught at Princeton University as a full professor.
 He served as director of the Princeton Institute for International and Regional Studies.
-In 2007 he was president of the Association for Slavic, East European, and Eurasian Studies (AAASS).
+In 2007 he was president of the Association for Slavic, East European, and Eurasian Studies (ASEEES).

 His work has been supported by fellowships and grants from the John Simon Guggenheim Memorial Foundation, the Institute for Advanced Study at Princeton, the Wissenshaftskolleg zu Berlin, the Woodrow Wilson International Center for Scholars, the National Science Foundation, and the John M. Olin Foundation.